-We each bought "good luck bracelets" -which we both still wear- and spent our days on the roof terrace of the hotel, looking up at the mountain.
+We each bought "good luck bracelets" -which we both still wear- and spent our days on the hotel's roof terrace, looking up at the mountain.
 It seemed unreal to think we were about to spend the next few days on its flanks, clambering up towards Uhuru ("Freedom") Peak .
 It just stood there, completely unaware of our existence.
-We met our team and guides the afternoon before the trek started.
+We met our team and guides that afternoon..
 And what a team!
 I am forever grateful to have met such amazing people.
 We were going to spend the next 7 days sharing (almost) everything.

 FROM MACHAME TO BARAFU

 We trekked through a jungle-like habitat at the foot of the mountain, before gradually climbing towards a more lunar landscape as we approached the summit.

 Day 1- Moshi - Machame Gate in African minibus.
 Machame Gate - Machame Camp (3100m)